This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

-We think the Klim Drakar Pants offer the best overall value for money and performance.
+After all my research, I’ve found that the Klim Drakar Pants are my top choice, offering the best overall value for money and performance.

 Overall Best